saic-iitmandi/sysadmin-test/2018/README.md

 ## Deliverables

 Every problem may have a different set of deliverables.
 You will find the deliverables for each problem with the problem statement itself.
 In general, you need to submit all your deliverables in on a repository on Github / Gitlab.
-Please note that in case you make your repository public, **you will be responsible if someone plagiarises your solution**.
+Please note that in case you make your repository public, you will be responsible if someone plagiarises your solution.

+## Deadlines

+The **STRICT DEADLINE** for the assignment is ***10th February, 2018 00:00 hrs***.
+Any commit in the git repository with a later date will not be considered.

+Also, you need to share with us the link to your git repository when asked.

+## Problems

+Please find the problems in the [`Problemset`](https://github.com/KamandPrompt/sysadmin-test/tree/master/2018/Problemset) directory in this repository.

+## Weightage of problems

+***TOTAL WEIGHTAGE: 535 points***

+You can find the individual weightage for each problem in the problem statement itself.

 ## Resources